Arrin-KN1E/SDR-Band-Plans/README.md

 I should start off by saying I'm not a programmer and I did this by myself.
 So, there are going to be mistakes and I don't know everything about every allocation so there might be a setting wrong here and there.
 So, I greatly apologize for any mistakes in either of the plans.
 Now, to get start getting into the technical details!

 I used the FCC Online Table of Frequency Allocations Table as a general allocations guide.
 I used what I knew to fill in the details.
 Since I live in the US I know US frequencies decently well, so it was pretty easy to fill in the details.
 For international frequencies I know almost nothing so I tried to play it safe on the International plan and using what I think most of the world uses.
 I made it quick and I hope it can be replaced by a community bandplan relativly quickly.
-So, I know I made amistakes in the International plan I just don't know where.
+So, I know I made mistakes in the International plan I just don't know where.
 Even so, the bandplans are meant to be more of a foundation to be built upon and a proposed structure than being the be all end all.
 That's why I didn't make a simple US version (The International plan basically is anyway) or make ITU regions 1, 2, or 3 plans.

-## Band Plan Contains
+## The US Band Plan Contains
 The US plan contains, among many other things not listed:

 ### Broadcast